-Figure 1.4: Schematic showing the two different operating modes of a pumped storage scheme namely generating and pumping modes.
+Figure 1.4: Schematic showing the longitudinal view of a pumped storage scheme.

-Pumped storage sites are not nett producers of electricity - it actually takes slightly more energy to pump the water up than is recovered when it is released.
-However, they are a valuable addition to electricity supply systems.
-Their value is in their ability to store excess energy for use at a later time when peak demands are occurring.
-Additionally, pumped storage schemes can be started-up within a few minutes when electricity is needed.
+Pumped storage schemes are valuable in electricity generation and systems.
+Their value is in their ability to store excess energy for use during peak and emergency demands.
+Additionally, pumped storage schemes can be ramped from black start to full load within a few minutes when electricity is needed.